-Although there aren’t a lot of paid tours which cover the history of old town Toronto, there are some outings which visit the St. Lawrence neighbourhood.
+Although there aren’t a lot of paid tours that cover the history of old town Toronto, there are some outings that visit the St. Lawrence neighbourhood.

 Thanks to the market in the area, there are several food tours and beer tours you might want to consider, as well as a few walking tours you might enjoy.